-The city, at this time, was awash with bars, and a decent income could be made by rounding up the empties from a big night, and turning them in for recycling.
+This part of the city was awash with bars, and a decent income could be made by rounding up the empties, and turning them in for recycling.

-Errington found good pickings near the Eastern Market; a building where fresh flowers and produce was sold, which stretched the block between Little Collins and Bourke Street (where the Commonwealth Bank and Vic Roads is today).
-The streets around the market were also a hub of night-time carousing; a warren of laneways and cul-de-sacs, small bars, betting shops and brothels.
+Errington found good pickings near the Eastern Market, a flower and retail market that stretched the block between Little Collins and Bourke Street (where the Commonwealth Bank and Vic Roads is today).
+The streets around the market were a hub of night-time carousing; a warren of laneways and cul-de-sacs, small bars, betting shops and brothels.

 But around dawn, the streets were quiet.

 Errington’s rounds took him to Gun Alley, a dead-end, L-shaped lane which ran south off Little Collins Street.
 A short distance down this alley, Errington was stunned to find the body of a dead, naked girl.

 She was just a child, and lay on her back with her legs bent under her.